InjectiveLabs/injective-starnet/README.md

 * RPC: For JSON-RPC API access
 * gRPC: For gRPC API access

-You can use network up outputed IP's to use API's or ssh to any of nodes for debugging purpose (use key under pkg/pulumi/keys).
+You can use network up outputed IP's to use API's or ssh to any of nodes for debugging purpose.